·

 Charlecote Park is a stunning estate.
 This treasure in the Warwickshire countryside has been welcoming people for decades under The National Trust.

 Held by the Lucy family since the 12th Century, the estate has seen many changes through the Tudor, Elizabethan and Victorian eras.
 The Lucy’s were a well-known family of wealthy country gentry.
-Meaning, we know they were a well educated, politically astute family.
+Meaning, we know they were a well-educated, politically astute family.
 With over 900 years of history, the Lucy family have a very interesting history.
 I’d highly recommend you to read more about them.

 The estate even has links to William Shakespeare and Queen Elizabeth I.

-Within the first two decades of the new building, Queen Elizabeth I, on route to Kenilworth Castle, stayed at Charlecote Park for two days.
+Within the first two decades of the new building, Queen Elizabeth I, en route to Kenilworth Castle, stayed at Charlecote Park for two days.
 Only a few short years after her stay, a young William Shakespeare was caught poaching on the estate.
 From this supposed encounter, many think Shakespeare’s character, Justice Shallow from Henry IV Part II and The Merry Wives of Windsor, was based on Sir Thomas Lucy.

 The House